ovh/cds/docs/content/development/contribute/development.md

 ## PostgreSQL

 Download PostgreSQL from https://www.postgresql.org/download/, version >= 9.6.
-Version 14.0 recommanded
+Version 14.0 recommended

 You can easily use only PostgreSQL binaries, downloaded from https://www.enterprisedb.com/download-postgresql-binaries.